PROJECTS FUNDED AND/OR CONSTRUCTED BY WHIN

 - On August 3rd WHIN had a winter feed planting project at the Overton WMA There was a good turn out of about 15 people to help with the project.
 When we arrived we found out that Tim and his staff at Overton had already planted the seed.
 Brock Perry knew that the blinds needed repair so a new plan was devised to get that work done.
 8 blinds were worked on and put back to hunting condition.
 With winter feed in the ground and the blinds back in shape we should have good hunting out in Overton this coming season.
 Thanks to everyone that helped on this project.

 - On July 14th WHIN went to Key Pitman and planted winter feed to encourage ducks and geese to stay on the refuge and encourage nesting as well.
-We also put up a electric fence to keep the cattle out of the newly seeded areas.
+We also put up an electric fence to keep the cattle out of the newly seeded areas.
 There were also three new blinds built and some blind repair as well.
 WHIN would like to thank Brock Perry for bringing this project to our attention.
 If this planting works as well as the Overton planting did last year we should have many happy hunters at Key Pitman.
 Thanks to everyone that came out and helped with this project.

 - On June 24th 7 members of WHIN met at Loves Truck Stop at I 15 and highway 93 to clean our section of highway in Lincoln County.
-WE start at Lincoln mile marker 31 and cleaned up two miles of discarded trash that is thrown from cars and trucks as they travel down the highway.
+We started at Lincoln mile marker 31 and cleaned up two miles of discarded trash that is thrown from cars and trucks as they travel down the highway.
 We were blessed with a cloudy morning and a gentle breeze that kept us cool while we worked.
 Thanks to everyone that helped.

 - WHIN had 2 members help with the Fraternity of the Desert Big Horn Sheep on May 4th with their tank replacement of project Judy.
 The reason for this was that a wild fire had destroyed the existing tanks.
 The first thing to be done was to cut up the melted tanks and fly the debris out, then fly the new tanks in and plumb them to the drinker.
 Keven Picardo and Michale Guest arrived to late to be flown up on the mountain to help.
 So they stayed at the landing site and unloaded and reloaded on trailers the melted tanks as they came off the mountain.
 Then as the project was ending they unloaded all the equipment used on the project and loaded it into the fraternity trailer so that when the people started to be flown off the mountain the work of cleaning up and loading up was already done.
 After a little ribbing for not being on the mountain they were thanked for their efforts.